Camiloarceg/holbertonschool-low_level_programming/README.md

 - What is a static library, how does it work, how to create one, and how to use it
 - Basic usage of ar, ranlib, nm

+## 0x0B.
+C - malloc, free ##

+- What is the difference between automatic and dynamic allocation
+- What is malloc and free and how to use them
+- Why and when use malloc
+- How to use valgrind to check for memory leak